Educational-Tools/Linux-Manual/docs/index.md

-# Linux manual
+# Linux manual start

-!!! note ""
+!!! note
     This manual refers mainly to schools using Linux Mint Debian Edition.
-It is also available in a [:fontawesome-solid-file-pdf: PDF format](linux-man.pdf).
+It is also available in a<br>
+    [:fontawesome-solid-file-pdf: PDF format](linux-man.pdf).

 ## Initial installation and administration